 Here’s how to remove (and eliminate) customer friction!

 It’s not impossible, but it's a continuous process.
 It’s not a one-and-done thing.
-You always need to keep your eyes open, hunt for customer friction, and work towards getting rid of it.
+You always need to keep your eyes open, hunt for friction points, and work towards getting rid of them.

 It all boils down to reducing the amount of effort that customers need to make in order to do business with you - all the way from making it easier for them to find the right product to simplifying your checkout process.

 You need to focus on finding as many ways as possible to make it easier for them to work with you.

 Get rid of it.
 Sure, it sounds commonplace to you and your colleagues, but if it's something your customers aren’t familiar with, you’d want to avoid it.
 If they’ve reached out to you for support, they already have one issue that they’re trying to deal with.
 You don’t want to make them spend more energy trying to figure out what you’re trying to tell them.

 Speak to them in terms that they’d understand.
 Don’t overcomplicate things, that’d make for really poor customer service.
 You’d want to try explaining things to them in layman's terms as far as possible.

 Don’t make processes too rigid.
 If your employees have to get clearance for every little thing, you’re losing time...and customers.

 Netflix has a great philosophy when it comes to empowering employees: Do what’s in the best interest of the company.

 Here's my spin on this rule: Do what’s in the best interest of the company and the customers.